svm-suite/svm-suite.github.io/README.md

 #### 1.2. semantics

 Word "[semantics](https://en.wikipedia.org/wiki/Semantics)" is another word for "meaning".
-In this section, we are dealing with an intuitive semantics of *compute-stateful.svm* code.
+In this section, we are dealing with an intuitive semantics of *Compute-stateful.svm* code.
 Semantics of the code will be explained using various simplistic examples, describing how enter and exit the computation, how the states and memory cells change, and what inputs and outputs the whole examples accept and generate.

 ##### 1.2.1. temporary and permanent data storage

-Data in *compute-stateful.svm* is stored in so-called memory cells.
+Data in *Compute-stateful.svm* is stored in so-called memory cells.
 Memory cells hold arbitrary complex s-expressions, and can be temporary or permanent.
 Computing with temporary cells is much faster than computing with permanent cells since temporary cells are typically stored in RAM.
 Computing with permanent cells is much slower than computing with temporary cells since permanent cells are typically stored on disk drives.

 ###### temporary data storage